panphora/polystate/README.md

 **Notes**

-* The visibility styles that make these attributes work are generated automatically as soon as Polystate loads.
+* The styles that make these attributes work are generated automatically for you as soon as Polystate loads.
+This is why Polystate should be loaded after your page loads: so it knows which elements to generate styles for.